chef-boneyard/chef-provisioning-fog/README.md

 ### DigitalOcean

-Update your knife.rb to contain your DigitalOcean API token and the driver
+Update your `knife.rb` to contain your DigitalOcean API token and the driver:

 ```ruby
 driver 'fog:DigitalOcean'